yongkangc/UnlockTheObelisk/DLCPatcher/TECHNICAL.md

 # Why This Game Is Vulnerable - Technical Deep Dive

+> ⚠️ **EDUCATIONAL CONTENT ONLY** - This document explains software protection mechanisms for security research and CTF challenges.
+Do not use this knowledge to pirate software.

 ## Table of Contents
 1. [How PlayerHaveDLC Works](#how-playerhavedlc-works)
 2. [Why This Game Is Vulnerable](#why-this-game-is-vulnerable)